yuchaojiang/CODEX/README.md

 * [GC content](https://github.com/yuchaojiang/CODEX/blob/master/mouse/getgc.R)
 * [Mappability pre-calculation](https://github.com/yuchaojiang/CODEX/blob/master/mouse/mapp.R) (Note: This step can be computationally extensive and thus parallel computing is recommended.
 For CODEX in its default setting, the mappability for exonic targets in human h19 assembly is pre-computed and stored as part of the package).
 * [Mappability](https://github.com/yuchaojiang/CODEX/blob/master/mouse/getmapp.R)

+## Common questions
+  * How many samples does CODEX need?
+Should I separate samples in batches?